What Are the Low-Key Signs That Reveal a Person’s True Character?

 One can learn a lot about a person’s actual character from how they respond under pressure.
 Those who maintain their composure under duress are frequently more grounded and confident.
 People who lash out or panic may have trouble controlling their emotions and may find it harder to trust when things become tough.

-A coworker who maintains focus and assists others in staying on course at a challenging deadline exhibits strong moral fiber and emotional stability.
+A coworker who maintains focus and helps others stay on course under a challenging deadline exhibits strong moral fibre and emotional stability.

 14. Being Present